aakashv11/MFRC522_C_Lib/README.md

 Used in https://github.com/aakashv11/cariomart_car

-Created by Aakash Venkatesan based on written by Asif Mahmud Shimon.
+Created by Aakash Venkatesan based on code written by Asif Mahmud Shimon.